 I have a lot in common with the moose.
 I am a big guy and love the outdoors.
 I don’t run with a herd.
 I like to be on my own, do my own thing.
-I am peaceful, but can become aggressive if threatened – thank goodness I am rarely (if ever) threatened.
-I try to stay out of those types of situations, you know?
-Yep, my spirit animal is the moose.
-Well, that, and “Bear” was already taken.
+While Moose accurately represents one half of my personality, I would say an otter would represent the other half.

 I LOVE SUMMER CAMP.
+My first camp job was over 20 years ago.
 I love camp songs, campfires, archery, team-building, horses, kayaking, games, color war, making friends, guiding youth, laughing, etc. I have learned a lot by working at a variety of camps (7 to be exact) and by sharing ideas and collaborating with other camp professionals.

 As a summer camp and community recreation professional my aim is to serve people who are looking for new camp program ideas.
 Camp programming is my sweet spot.
 I am all about themes, events, games, changing up activities, competitions and challenges.
 I’m also a fan of camp traditions, enjoy the marketing side of business, and love training, supporting and mentoring staff during the summer.
 I get a thrill out of going into a new camp and bringing what I know to enhance the overall program.

-When I’m not in camp mode (which is pretty much always) I like spending time with my corgi-mix dog, Max, playing video games (you’re never too old), going to the movies (especially to theaters that have big, plush reclining seats – so cool), taking long drives (while listening to podcasts or an audio book), watching YouTube videos, playing disc golf and planning my next Disney trip.
+When I’m not in camp mode (which is pretty much always) I like spending time with my corgi-mix dog, Max, playing video games (you’re never too old), going to the movies (especially to theaters that have big, plush reclining seats – so cool), taking long drives (while listening to podcasts or an audio book), watching videos, videos and more videos on YouTube, playing disc golf and planning my next Disney trip.
 Basically, I’m just a kid at heart…and always will be.